rperry99/rperry99/README.md

 ## Hi there 👋
 My name is Russ!
 I am a front-end developer and photographer from Cleveland, Ohio.
 I currently focus on front end projects such as regular web development.
 I also work on photography on the side, shooting nature and landscape.
-If you are interested in my photography, you can check that out over at my website [snapsbyrp.com](https://snapsbyrp.com) or at [Instagram](www.instagram.com/snapsbyrp) or at [Twitter](www.twitter.com/snapsbyrp86).
+If you are interested in my photography, you can check that out over at my [Instagram](www.instagram.com/snapsbyrp) or at [Twitter](www.twitter.com/snapsbyrp86).

 ## What's Going on?
 - 💻 Working on Front End Development skills such as UI/UX design, Figma, and best practices.
-- 📸 Exploring Data Analysis, SQL, Excel, Python, and BI tools like Tableau.
+- 📸 Exploring Cyber Security, and working towards my Security+ certificate.
-- 👾 Diving into the world of Open Source projects.
-- 🎮 Losing every single match of Overwatch 2 that I play.
+- 🎮 Saving the realm in Diablo IV.

 ## Connect with me
 <p align='center'>